San Leandro, California: American era

-Geography and geology
+Geography

 The San Leandro Hills run above the city to the northeast.
 In the lower elevations of the city, an upper regionally contained aquifer is located 50 to 100 feet (15 to 30 m) below the surface.
 At least one deeper aquifer exists approximately 250 feet (75 m) below the surface.
 Some salt water intrusion has taken place in the San Leandro Cone.
 Shallow groundwater generally flows to the west, from the foothills toward San Francisco Bay.
 Shallow groundwater is contaminated in many of the locales of the lower elevation of the city.
 Contamination by gasoline, volatile organic compounds and some heavy metals has been recorded in a number of these lower-elevation areas.

 The trace of the Hayward Fault passes under Foothill Boulevard in San Leandro.
 Follow the link in the reference to see a series of photos of the fault cutting the asphalt between 1979 and 1987.